pavelkuz99/python-async-chat/README.md

 python3 client.py localhost 1066
 ```

-Given server is running, when launchied the client it prompt to choose authentication operation.
+Given server is running, when launched the client, it will prompt to choose authentication operation.
 User can whether log in or register(client automatically logs in after successful registration).
-After succesful authentication user can start chatting with other clients.
+After succesful authentication user can start chatting with others.

 Every message is broadcast by default.
 To send a message to one user, specify his name with '@' sign.